• Modified on Oct 7, 2024

-Nepal is a dream destination for many trekkers throughout the world due to its distinct varieties of stunning landscapes, beautiful mountain ranges, and vibrant culture.
-Thousands of trekkers travel to Nepal each year to witness its breathtaking scenery and difficult terrains.
+Nepal is a dream destination for many trekkers worldwide due to its distinct varieties of stunning landscapes, beautiful mountain ranges, and vibrant culture.
+Thousands of trekkers travel to Nepal yearly to witness its breathtaking scenery and difficult terrains.
 Trekking in Nepal is an unforgettable experience, but it also requires cooperation with the legal requirements.
 Certain areas in Nepal are strictly controlled to protect the natural beauty, surroundings, and culture making it difficult to access such places.
-To access these restricted areas, you must take additional procedures and obtain the respective permit.
-Trekkers who are interested can get in contact with recognized local trekking organizations, who can then apply for permits at the Department of Immigration on their behalf and complete the required paperwork.
+To visit these restricted areas you must obtain the respective permit.
+Trekkers who are interested can contact recognized local trekking organizations, who can then apply for permits at the Department of Immigration on their behalf and complete the required paperwork.

 Trekkers in Nepal can trek as FITs (Free Individual Trekkers) or in groups of varying sizes in general, although not everywhere.
 A recent announcement by NTB states that, beginning April 1, 2023, tourists to Nepal will have to hire a guide or a porter to trek in the regions of Nepal.
 This decision will however not be mandatory for Nepali trekkers.
 Nepal Tourism Board has mandated that as of April 1st, solo or free independent travelers (FITs) must hire a guide or a porter in order to trek in the Himalayas of Nepal due to potential safety risks, particularly in the high-altitude trekking regions.
 There are varying charges in the trekking permits for various routes.
 The permit fees must be paid in Nepalese Rupees even though they are mentioned in US dollars.
 After the visa expiration date, no trekking permission will be provided.
 When traveling to Nepal, there is a good possibility you will go trekking.